 407.1 General.
-The provisions of Sections 407.2 through 407.7 shall be applicable where hazardous materials subject to permits under Section 2701.5 are located on the premises or where required by the fire code official.
+The provisions of Sections 407.2 through 407.7 shall be applicable where hazardous materials subject to permits under Section 5001.5 are located on the premises or where required by the fire code official.

 407.2 Material Safety Data Sheets.
-Material Safety Data Sheets (MSDS) for all hazardous materials shall be readily available on the premises.
-Where MSDS's are available by electronic means, hard copies shall also be available on the premises.
+Material Safety Data Sheets (MSDS) for all hazardous materials shall be either readily available on the premises as a paper copy, or where approved, shall be permitted to be readily retrievable by electronic access.

 407.3 Identification.
 Individual containers of hazardous materials, cartons or packages shall be marked or labeled in accordance with applicable federal regulations.
-Buildings, rooms and spaces containing hazardous materials shall be identified by hazard warning signs in accordance with Section 2703.5.
+Buildings, rooms and spaces containing hazardous materials shall be identified by hazard warning signs in accordance with Section 5003.5.